-You are invited to participate in a research study exploring the feasibility of providing internetdelivered cognitive behavioural therapy (iCBT) for panic disorder over one week period.
+You are invited to participate in a research study which is called the "One-week overcoming shyness program" exploring the feasibility of providing internet-delivered cognitive behavioural therapy (iCBT) for social anxiety disorder in an intensive format.
 The study is being conducted by a team of researchers from the Clinical Research Unit for Anxiety and Depression (CRUfAD) at St Vincent's Hospital, Sydney and the University of New South Wales.

-You may be eligible to participate in this study if, according to your responses on our application questionnaires (both online and via a phone interview) we consider you to meet criteria for panic disorder.
-This research project is testing whether iCBT can improve panic symptoms when delivered in an intensive format across a 1 week period.
+You may be eligible to participate in this study if, according to your responses on our application questionnaires (both online and via a phone interview) we consider you to meet criteria for social anxiety disorder.
+This research project is testing whether internet-delivered cognitive behavioural therapy (iCBT) can improve social anxiety symptoms when delivered in an intensive format across a 1-week period.

 This Participant Information Sheet tells you about the research project.
-It explains what the study involves, and will help you decide if you want to take part in the research before applying online.
+It explains what the study involves and will help you decide if you want to take part in the research before applying online.